dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 $ yarn
 ```

-In src directory, templates for interfaces and tests that you need to define are written in TypeScript.
+In the `src` directory, the templates for the interfaces and tests you need to define are written in TypeScript.

-For Khaos Starter Kit, we recommend [eslint-plugin-functional](https://www.npmjs.com/package/eslint-plugin-functional), an ESLint plugin for your security.
-Though you can change its setting freely, we suggest that you should use it without changing its setting.
+For the Khaos Starter Kit, we recommend `eslint-plugin-functional`, an ESLint plugin for enhanced security.
+Although you can freely change its settings, we suggest using the defaults.

 ### abi.ts

-You can define and export `abi` as the ABI of your smart contract as array written in [Human-Readable ABI Format](https://docs.ethers.io/v5/api/utils/abi/formats/#abi-formats--human-readable-abi) on this file.
+In this file, you can define and export `abi` as your smart contract's ABI, using an array in Human-Readable ABI Format.

-In the case of an event like `Query` and of smart contracts possessing callback functions that `callback`, you can write as stated below.
-Only event and callback functions are used for Khaos.
-Therefore there is no need to define everything if although other interfaces are present in the smart contract.
+For example, if you have an event like `Query` and a smart contract with a callback function named `callback`, you can write it as follows.
+Only events and callback functions are used by Khaos.
+Therefore, you do not need to define other interfaces present in the smart contract.

 ```typescript
 import {Abi} from '@devprotocol/khaos-core'